 The District operates hydropower plants at Pardee and Camanche Reservoirs.
 These plants generate 185 million kilowatt hours of electricity in normal rainfall years.
-The power is sold to the Sacramento Municipal Utility District under a 10-year power purchase agreement which expires in July 2015.
+The power is currently sold to the Sacramento Municipal Utility District under a 10-year power purchase agreement which expires on June 30, 2015.
 This power purchase agreement includes the sale of hydroelectric power, available capacity during summer months, and environmental attributes (i.e., credits, benefits, offsets, reductions or allowances resulting from the generation of renewable energy).
-The District expects to execute a successor agreement to the existing power purchase agreement with the current counterparty or another purchaser prior to the expiration of the existing agreement.
+The District expects to execute a successor agreement to the existing power purchase agreement with another purchaser prior to the expiration of the existing agreement.
 Annual revenues to the District from power sales have ranged from approximately \$1.4 million to \$8.1 million over the last five fiscal years.
 Revenues from power sales vary depending on power prices and the volume of water available for release from the reservoirs.
-The District currently budgets \$5.7 million annually in hydropower revenue.
+In its biennial budget for Fiscal Years 2014 and 2015, the District budgeted \$5.7 million annually in hydropower revenue based upon an assumed average rainfall year.